unified-doc/unified-doc/packages/unified-doc-parse-text/readme.md

 function parse(): void;
 ```

-Simply use the plugin with any unified processor.
+Use the parser with any unified processor.

 <!-- Links -->
 [hast]: https://github.com/syntax-tree/hast